ticdollyrow/JavaTrainingR1/Collections/Collections.md

 LinkedList class can act as a list and queue both because it implements List and Deque interfaces.
 4) ArrayList is better for storing and accessing data.
 LinkedList is better for manipulating data.
-5) The memory location for the elements of an ArrayList is contiguous.
-The location for the elements of a linked list is not contagious.
+5) The memory location for the elements of an ArrayList is contiguous.(смежный) The location for the elements of a linked list is not contagious.
 6) Generally, when an ArrayList is initialized, a default capacity of 10 is assigned to the ArrayList.
 There is no case of default capacity in a LinkedList.
 In LinkedList, an empty list is created when a LinkedList is initialized.